janstaffa/tower/spec/arch.md

 ### Zero page

 Since the computer is designed to run at a rather slow clock speed, memory access is not much slower than register access, therefore the Tower does not have any souly general purpose registers.
-To compensate this, it treats the first "page" of memory(first 256B) differently by only requiring the low byte to be specified when addressed.
+To compensate this, it treats the first "page" of RAM (first 256B) differently by only requiring the low byte to be specified when addressed.
 When used correctly, this scheme can save many clock cycles.
 This area of memory is used to store additional data that would normally be stored in physical registers.

 ## 7. Instruction Set Architecture